 Hi, my name is Marvin.

 My most recent project was on a unified theoretical framework for feature emergence in generative models (ICML 2024; ICML 2025 oral).
-In this work, we identified the mechanisms behind the emergence of high-level features, such as reasoning accuracy and toxicity, during the sampling trajectories of diffusion models and large language models.
-This work, detailed in my thesis, was recognized with both the Hoopes Prize for outstanding undergraduate research and the Captain Jonathan Fay Prize, given to the top three theses across all disciplines at Harvard College.
+In this work, we identified the mechanisms behind the emergence of high-level features, such as reasoning accuracy and toxicity, during the sampling trajectories of diffusion and large language models.
+This research, detailed in my thesis, was recognized with both the Hoopes Prize for outstanding undergraduate research and the Captain Jonathan Fay Prize, given to the top three theses across all disciplines at Harvard College.

 I love to chat with and meet new people.
 Please reach out at marvin[dot]fangzhou[dot]li[at]gmail.com.